GalliumOS: Features

-GalliumOS is based on Xubuntu and maintains compatibility with the Ubuntu repositories.
-Multiple sources indicate that Galliums' boot time is faster than other Linux distributions made for ChromeOS.
-It is optimized to limit stalls and has integrated touchpad drivers.
+GalliumOS was based on Xubuntu and maintained compatibility with the Ubuntu repositories.
+Multiple sources indicate that Gallium's boot time was faster than other Linux distributions made for ChromeOS.
+It was optimized to limit stalls and had integrated touchpad drivers.

-GalliumOS is compatible with some ChromeOS devices.
-It is necessary to prepare the device in different ways based on the hardware chipset.
+GalliumOS was compatible with some ChromeOS devices.
+It was necessary to prepare the device in different ways based on the hardware chipset.